 If you break a tooth, it is important to see your dentist immediately to prevent any further damage.
 Plus, it might be painful; seeing the dentist promptly can alleviate your discomfort.
 Some possible resolutions suggested by your dentist might include:

 Prevent breaking teeth by protecting them.
 Wear head gear and helmets; use safety belts when traveling.
-Never use your teeth for anything other than what they are intended for- and maintain good oral hygiene to preserve and maintain your smile.
+Never use your teeth for anything other than what they are intended for- and maintain good oral hygiene to preserve and improve your smile.
 If you experience a broken or missing tooth, apply pressure to the area with a clean gauze pad to reduce bleeding and use a cold pack on your face to help with pain until you see your provider.
+If you have broken dentures, you may need to have them attended by a qualified dentist.

 Similarly, you may experience chipped or cracked teeth, through some sort of facial trauma like an accident.
 Treat these emergency situations just as you would if you broke a tooth off.
 Cracks and chips can cause nerve damage and be painful- see your dentist right away to prevent further injury or problems.